SamueleGiraudo/Calimba/README.md

 ## First examples
 Here are some simple and commentated examples illustrating some features of the language:

 + [A Calimba program](Examples/Example1.cal) playing a harmonic progression.
-Here is the corresponding [WAV file](Examples/Example1.wav) to listen it, and the [PNG file](Examples/Example1.png) of a picture of the wave of the sound.
 + [A Calimba program](Examples/Example2.cal) playing a pattern modified by the composition operation (the fundamental operation of the language).
-Here is the corresponding [WAV file](Examples/Example2.wav) to listen it, and the [PNG file](Examples/Example2.png) of a picture of the wave of the sound.

 ## Versions